sebapersson/petab_sciml/docs/src/format.md

 - `targetId` [NON\_ESTIMATED\_ENTITY\_ID, required]:
   The identifier of the non-estimated entity that will be modified.
 Restrictions vary depending on the `operationType` and the model type.
 Targets can be one of the following:
   - **Differential Targets**: Entities defined by a time derivative (e.g., targets of SBML rate rules or species that change by participating in reactions).
   - **Algebraic Targets**: Entities defined by an algebraic assignment (i.e., they are not associated with a time derivative and are generally not constant).
 In the context of a neural network, if the neural network appear in the observable formula or ODE RHS, its inputs are considered algebraic targets.
-If a neural network sets values prior to simulations, its inputs are considered to be a constant target (see below).
+If a neural network sets values prior to simulations, its inputs are considered to be a constant target.
   - **Constant Targets**: Entities defined by a constant value but may be subject to event assignments (e.g., SBML model parameters that are not targets of rate or assignment rules).
   - **Model Parameter Targets**: Entities corresponding to model parameters in the model file (e.g., SBML model parameters).
 - `operationType` [STRING, required]: